 But the random performance isn’t as modestly exciting as those sequential performance numbers.
 The 4k random test represents the sort of tiny files that your system is constantly reading and writing when it’s managing a PC’s operating system.
 If it’s able to shunt these around quickly then it will feel slicker than when running off a drive that can’t.

 Unfortunately, while the TurboWrite tech can help on the big sequential transfers, the 970 EVO isn’t offering much of a performance uplift when it comes to the 4k random read/write speeds.
 In fact, it looks like the random performance is about the same and sometimes marginally worse.
 Either way, it’s certainly not an unprecedented level of OS performance on offer.

 But the Samsung 970 EVO is still definitely the best mainstream NVMe SSD you can buy right now, at least in terms of straightline performance.
-At around $450 (£376) the 1TB 970 EVO definitely isn’t great value when we’re talking about basic storage, but if you’re after the fastest SSD for your gaming rig it’s hard to look past.
+At around $250 the 1TB 970 EVO maybe isn’t great value when we’re talking about basic storage, but if you’re after the fastest SSD for your gaming rig it’s hard to look past.

-The 500GB version, however, is around half the price and will offer essentially the same level of high-end performance for the majority of your most oft-played games.
+The 500GB version, however, is around half the price of the terabyte drive and will offer essentially the same level of high-end performance for the majority of your most oft-played games.
 You could then use a more parsimonious SATA SSD to cater for the rest of your data, or even, heaven forbid, an anachronistic HDD.

 In the end the Samsung 970 EVO’s name makes sense here – it’s evolution, not revolution.
 But when this new generation is faster than the last, with higher endurance, and with a drastically dropping price-tag, that’s not a bad combination.

 The best mainstream NVMe SSD around today, offering a great combination of high endurance and serious storage speed.
 And finally, at a great price too.